Cocos2d: Sprites and scenes

 All versions of Cocos2d work using the basic primitive known as a sprite.
 A sprite can be thought of as a simple 2D image, but can also be a container for other sprites.
 In Cocos2D, sprites are arranged together to form a scene, like a game level or a menu.
 Sprites can be manipulated in code based on events or actions or as part of animations.
 The sprites can be moved, rotated, scaled, have their image changed, etc.

 Features

 Animation

 Cocos2D provides basic animation primitives that can work on sprites using a set of actions and timers.
 They can be chained and composed together to form more complex animations.
 Most Cocos2D implementations let you manipulate the size, scale, position, and other effects of the sprite.
 Some versions of Cocos2D let you also animate particle effects, image filtering effects via shaders (warp, ripple, etc.).

 GUI

-Cocos2D provides primitives to representing common GUI elements in game scenes.
+Cocos2D provides primitives to represent common GUI elements in game scenes.
 This includes things like text boxes, labels, menus, buttons, and other common elements.